OSU-NLP-Group/SeeAct/README.md

   - "backend_node_id" (str): unique id for the element
   - "attributes" (str): serialized attributes of the element, use `json.loads` to convert back to dict
 - "neg_candidates" (list[dict]): other candidate elements in the page after preprocessing, has similar structure as "pos_candidates"
+- "action_reprs" (list[str]): human readable string representation of the action sequence
+- "target_action_index" (str): the index of the target action in the action sequence
+- "target_action_reprs" (str): human readable string representation of the target action

 # Experiments